animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-To individually set any {data-store-name} property, annotate your application class with `@EnableGemFireProperties` and set the {data-store-name} properties you want to change from the default value set by {data-store-name} with the corresponding attribute, as follows:
+To individually set any GemFire property, annotate your application class with `@EnableGemFireProperties` and set the GemFire properties you want to change from the default value set by GemFire with the corresponding attribute, as follows:

 </div>